AllgeierSchweiz/fabric-ai-hack-activity-cockpit/README.md

 Allowing questions such:

 1. What is the overall activity trend?
-2. How much activity was there per workspace, dataset, dataflow, datamart, report, app.
+2. How much activity was there per workspace, dataset, dataflow, datamart, report and/or app?
 3. Which type of activity, when, by whom and where was it executed?
 4. How many days of inactivity have there been?